The best hotels in El Calafate

 November works well too, especially early November before the December stampede begins.
 A few restaurants on Libertador are still closed from the winter break, but the core ones.
 La Tablita, Casimiro Biguá, Viva la Pepa. are all open by the first week of November.
 Hotel Kosten Aike on 25 de Mayo offers noticeably better rates in November, often $40-60 lower than their January pricing, with zero drop in service quality.

-El Calafate's best neighborhoods
+El Calafate's best hotel regions

 Centro is where most of your time will be spent, and it's where we'd tell most travelers to stay.
 But if you've got the budget, the Patagonian Steppe lodges outside town are on a different level entirely.